brijeshsaviynt/okta.github.io/_source/_docs/api/resources/roles.md

 Adding the first app or (app instance) target changes the scope of the role assignment from applying to all app targets to applying to the specified target.

 App Targets and App Instance Targets cannot be mixed for the same app name.
-For example, you cannot specify that an administrator has access to mange Salesforce (the entire app type) and specific instances of the Salesforce app; it must be one or the other.
+For example, you cannot specify that an administrator has access to manage Salesforce (the entire app type) and specific instances of the Salesforce app; it must be one or the other.

 ###### Request Parameters
 {:.api .api-request .api-request-params}